catenate/sharedo/lit.md

 Multiple output files and interpreter scripts may be extracted from the same source script.
 This allows related files to appear in the same place (_eg_ literate-program file), interweaved (as long as each individual file's lines appear in executable order) and discussed together.

+Line-by-line variants of a file may be extracted from the same source script.
+This allows alternate versions of the file to appear in the same place, and be discussed together.
+However, only one variant is in the resulting file at a time.
+This may be used, for example, to temporarily debug or develop a file, while preserving the ability to generate a non-debug or stable version of the same file.

 This all reasonably may be considered as elaborate commenting, which simply changes the context of a source code file from comments-in-code to code-in-comments.
 The embedded lines are catenated into the destination file, or to the interpreter, in the same order that they appear in the source file.
 So this method does not perform one of the most important functions of [[literate programming]]: to reorder portions of the program [in a pedagogical order](https://www.johndcook.com/blog/2016/07/06/literate-programming-presenting-code-in-human-order/), and embed named portions within other, surrounding portions.
 On the other hand, it's easier to find parts of the program, since they appear in the expected order of execution, in the same order as in the extracted file, and the code is fully expanded into its final form.
 An embedded named portion could instead be handled by abstracting it into another named script file, which would allow it to be tested separately, while still discussed in the same source file.

 ###### Usage